farcaster-project/RFCs/architecture.md

 ```

 ### Blockchain communication: Syncer-Daemon communication
 A Daemon does not interact with a blockchain fullnode directly.
-A

 A Syncer handles 'job' requests from a Daemon and MAY produce a set of 'events' according to the type of 'job' it receives.